 The Fund invests at least 51% of its assets in financial instruments from issuers that have been categorised by the Management Company as sustainable on the basis of a predefined screening process.
-All purchased securities must have been categorised as sustainable by the Management Company on the basis of a predefined screening process at the time of purchase.
+Investments in individual securities and investments in other investment funds are differentiated in this.